 - Hang on the door and fill with school supplies.
 Perfect to keep your floors free from unwanted stuff!

-Note: If you want an even sturdier organizer and pockets, add fusible fleece on the wrong side and add another layer of felt for each the base and the pockets, on the back.
-That’s what I’m going to do with my next projects.
+Note: If you don’t have thick felt but want a sturdier organizer and pockets, add fusible fleece on the wrong side and add another layer of felt for each the base and the pockets, on the back.
+You will probably need to use a heavy duty machine though.

 - Tips for sewing a round hem